lsv-kz/c2h5oh_win32/README.md

 Compiled in mingw (i686-posix-sjlj, built by strawberryperl.com project) 4.9.2

-Tested on OS: Windows 10.
+Tested on OS: Windows XP, Windows 10.

 ### Features
 * One process (one or more work threads in one process)